Mighty2423/bracket/README.md

 # Bracket Tournament Management System
 Bracket is a web-based tournament management system for volleyball tournaments.
-It includes a frontend for users, a PHP backend for business logic, and a MySQL database for storing tournament data.
-The entire application is containerized using Docker.
+It includes a frontend for users, a PHP backend for business logic, and a MySQL database hosted on AWS RDS.
+The entire application is containerized using Docker and deployed to AWS ECS.

 ## Features
 - User registration and login
 - Team management
 - Tournament scheduling
 - Match tracking
-- Automated database setup using Docker
+- Automated database setup using AWS RDS

----

 ## Project Structure
 ```